Now let's see how to update product variants' prices and stock quantities.

 change the quantity stock for each product variant.

 Here's how you can do it:

-Use the Export section of your store's Admin area (Catalog > Export) to export your existing products:
+Use the CSV Export page of your store's Admin area (Catalog > Import & Export > CSV Export) to export your existing products:

 If you need to export only one or several products, select them on the product listing page of your store Admin area (Catalog -> Products) and use the "Export selected" button at the bottom of the page:

 Download the resulting export file and open it in a spreadsheet editor.

 Edit the file removing the columns whose contents will not be updated.
 Care not to remove the required columns.